robinkiplangat/RobinKiplangat/README.md

 - 💬 Ask me about Data Mining | F1 and Rugby.

-- 📫 How to reach me: [@RobinKIplangat](https://twitter.com/RobinKiplangat)
+- 📫 How to reach me: [@RobinKiplangat](https://twitter.com/RobinKiplangat)

-- ⚡ Fun fact: Am still in the process of finding my voice ...
+- ⚡ Fun fact: Am still in the process of finding my voice,  enjoy freerunning and occasionnly record podcast on life lessons I've picked this far in life ...